GriffinHalloran/stm32/README.md

 Accelerometer: find the angle that the user wants to hit the ball in

 SD Card: Store images of the ball and hole on the SD card and import them to the board

+To run the code, first download it onto a stm32 board and run main.c

+You will also need to download the pictures in the SD folder onto an SD card and insert it into the board.
+Lastly, to move the program you will need to use a nintendo wii nunchuk